 We pride ourselves on the facilities we offer.
 Our computing services make us one of the best equipped languages departments in the UK.
 Advisers are on hand to help you take advantage of multilingual word-processing and to point you towards websites useful for language study.
 Our custom designed Language Centre provides state-of-the-art language teaching and learning facilities.
 We also subscribe to many foreign newspapers and journals.

-The College Library has extensive audio-visual facilities, a large collection of videos and DVDs and is equipped for viewing satellite TV.
+The Library has extensive audio-visual facilities, a large collection of videos and DVDs and is equipped for viewing satellite TV.
 Students also enjoy lively language clubs and societies which organise film showings, outings, drama productions and social meetings which gives you the chance to practise your language as well as have fun.

-- Performance in History
+- Performance Texts in Practice

 French Core modules: